IBM/go-sdk-core/Authentication.md

 ## Container Authentication
-The `ContainerAuthenticator` is intended to be used by application code running inside a compute resource managed by the IBM Kubernetes Service (IKS) in which a secure compute resource token (CR token) has been stored in a file within the compute resource's local file system.
+The `ContainerAuthenticator` is intended to be used by application code running inside a compute resource managed by the IBM Kubernetes Service (IKS) or IBM Cloud Code Engine in which a secure compute resource token (CR token) has been stored in a file within the compute resource's local file system.
-The CR token is similar to an IAM apikey except that it is managed automatically by the compute resource provider (IKS).
+The CR token is similar to an IAM apikey except that it is managed automatically by the compute resource provider (IKS or Code Engine).
 This allows the application developer to:
 - avoid storing credentials in application code, configuration files or a password vault
 - avoid managing or rotating credentials